WikiCommunityHealth/wikimedia-revert/README.md

 ### structure
 ```
-title    year_month    nchain    nrev    mean    longest     more_than5      more_than7      more_than9      M
+title    year_month    nchain    nrev    mean    longest     more_than5      more_than7      more_than9      G
 ```
 ### info
 I use the start date of a chain for classification

+G is a metric that's similar to M which evalue the chains in a page, when in a chain are involved users with a big edit count G will be bigger

 ## done
 dai json ho estratto i dati e creato un tsv con i dati separati per mese come sopra specificato